Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

   - To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first

 ### What You’ll Learn
-* How to understand when data mesh is the right solution for your organization
+- How to understand when data mesh is the right solution for your organization

-* How to ensure proper governance of your Snowflake environment
+- How to ensure proper governance of your Snowflake environment

-* How to properly set up a dbt Cloud account with dbt Mesh
+- How to properly set up a dbt Cloud account with dbt Mesh

-* How to utilize dbt's model governance features to increase the resiliency of your data mesh
+- How to utilize dbt's model governance features to increase the resiliency of your data mesh

 ### What You’ll Build

-* A dbt Cloud account containing multiple projects that showcase the governance features of Snowflake (object tagging, masking, grants) alongside dbt Cloud's dbt Mesh framework
+- A dbt Cloud account containing two projects that showcase the governance features of Snowflake (object tagging, masking, grants) alongside dbt Cloud's dbt Mesh framework.

 <!-- ------------------------ -->
 ## Launch Snowflake and dbt Cloud for this Quickstart